This post might contain affiliate links. Purchases from these links provide a revenue to the blog at no additional cost to yourself.

 - Chasing small children off boulders with an even smaller less-head controlled newborn strapped to you is less than enjoyable.

 - We have gone without a stroller, it can be done, but it is just easier with one.
 If I don’t bring a double stroller, I opt to swap out the newborn to wear while the toddler rides in the stroller.
 Be smart, push the heavy and carry the light.
 However, you’ll notice I tend to wear Walter more, and thats mostly before it seems easier when mixing running and wrangling.
+The stroller is your friend: I never imagined I would love the stroller, but with 2 under 2 the stroller is a great safe space to put down a newborn to play, interact and chase the older child.
+Its cumbersome to do this while baby wearing a newborn.

 - Comfortable with feeding: before hitting the trails make sure you’ve figured out how to feed your newborn and your toddler.